benoittgt/til/postgresql/set_isolation_level.md

 # Set ISOLATION level

-Last I were wondering what's happen if in the middle of transaction data get inserted :
+Last time I were wondering what's happen if in the middle of transaction data get inserted :

 ```SQL
 BEGIN;